amdonatusprince/Credit-Card-Validator/README.md

 # Credit-Card-Validator

-This program uses regular expressions to validate credit card numbers and it takes in two arguments
+This program uses regular expressions to validate a credit card number and determine the type of card.
+It takes in one argument, the card number.

-> The card number and the card type.
+It checks if the card number matches the format of a Visa card, a Mastercard, an American Express or a Discover.
+Each card type has its own regex pattern.

 ### Based on the card type, a specific regular expression is used to test the card number.

-The regular expressions used are specific to the card type and are designed to match the format of the card number.

 The regex patterns should be as follow